pypm/home/docs/studies/california20200906/index.md

 ### [Under 18](img/caunder18_2_3_0906.pdf)

-No deaths are reported in this group.
+Very few deaths are reported in this group.
-This group had the largest growth rate during the lockdown phase.
+There were very few cases reported in March, and after lockdown, 4% growth was seen, unlike for the other age groups, where growth declined to less than 1% after lockdown.
+After relaxation of lockdown rules, the growth in this group was similar to the other age groups.
+The unusual growth pattern might be explained by undersampling of this group in March.

 ![under18](img/caunder18_2_3_0906.png)

 ### [18-49](img/ca18to49_2_3_0906.pdf)

-This group had the largest growth rate (about 4% per day) following relaxation of social distancing rules.
+This group had the largest growth rate (about 3.6% per day) following relaxation of social distancing rules.
-The other groups grew at 2.5%-3% per day.
+The other groups grew at about 3.2% per day.
+The growth phase for this group lasted 58 days compared to 51 for the next older age group.
+Combining these factors, the overall growth in this group was 56% larger than the growth in the next older age group for the growth period following relaxation.

 ![18-49](img/ca18to49_2_3_0906.png)